-FRS 108 Operating Segments was applied for the first time this year.
-FRS 108 requires the disclosure of information about operating segments, products and services, the geographical areas, and the major customers.
-It is a disclosure standard which results in a redesignation of the group's reportable segments, but has no impact on the reported results or financial position of the group.
+Disclosure of information about operating segments, products and services, the geographical areas, and the major customers are made as required by FRS 108 Operating Segments.
+This disclosure standard has no impact on the reported results or financial position of the group.